bittrance/ec2-bandwidth-measurement/README.md

 the instance.

 Instances are tagged so that you can attribute the cost in your billing.
 Running a non-trivial list of hosts will typically cost tens of USD.
+Note that AWS EC2 minimum debit interval is 1 hour, so

 *Buyer beware*: measuring bandwidth well is *hard* when you have two hosts and a crossed TP cable.
 AWS EC2 is a massive global infrastructure with